 Only the Italian study that began in 2015 has published early results, which proved the drug was effective against mesothelioma but did not improve survival.

-In 2016, the Lung Institute at Baylor College of Medicine in Houston opened a trial that combines Durvalumab with the immunotherapy drug tremelimumab.
-Participants in this trial, which is overseen by mesothelioma expert Dr. David Surgarbaker, must qualify for surgery.
+- In 2016, the Lung Institute at Baylor College of Medicine in Houston opened a trial that combines durvalumab with the immunotherapy drug tremelimumab.
+Participants in this trial, which was overseen by mesothelioma expert Dr. David Surgarbaker, must qualify for surgery.

 - Dana-Farber Cancer Institute in Boston began a phase II clinical trial in April 2017 that combines durvalumab and tremelimumab among patients who do not qualify for mesothelioma surgery.